Mystic practises, and their outcome of common truths,

 Mystics are to be found within most religions.
-Although it’s more prominent within pantheist religions such as Buddhism and Hinduism, they are also to be found within the monotheist religions of Judaism, Christianity and Islam.
-Please read the article, “So what is God” to get an understanding of how the various religions both overlap and differ from each other .
-The two major religious groupings, monotheism and pantheism, are explained there.
+Although it’s more prominent within ‘pantheist’ religions such as Buddhism and Hinduism, they are also to be found within the ‘monotheist’ religions of Judaism, Christianity and Islam.
+Please read the article, “So what is God” to get an understanding of how the two ‘schools of thought’ both overlap and differ from each other.
+Explanations of mysticism within the two groups, i.e. monotheism and pantheism, follow.

 3. PANTHEIST MYSTICISM

-The desire of mystics to be ‘enlightened’ can be driven by many factors.
+The desire of pantheist mystics to be ‘enlightened’ can be driven by many factors.
 I would include examples such as our human sensing of mortality (each of us will die), and the need to understand our interrelationship with whatever underpins our existences.
-I am writing about that which, unlike us, is eternal, i.e. God or the so-called ‘Ground of Being’.
-There is no doubting that the inquisitive nature of humankind also plays a major role in motivating these mystics.